bwallace/rationale-CNN/README.md

 r_CNN.doc_model.fit(X_doc, y_doc)
 ```

-## Making predictions and extracting rationales for new data
+## making predictions and extracting rationales for new data

 To make predictions for a new instance, first again create a Document instance, `new_doc`.
 Then you can call: